nuwave/lighthouse/docs/master/api-reference/directives.md

 """
 enum CacheControlScope {
     """
-    The HTTP Cache-Control header set to public.
+    The value is the same for each user.
     """
     PUBLIC

     """
-    The HTTP Cache-Control header set to private.
+    The value is specific to a single user.
     """
     PRIVATE
 }
 ```

-You can find usage examples of this directive in [the caching docs](../performance/caching.md#http-cache-control-header).
+Find usage examples of this directive in [the caching docs](../performance/caching.md#http-cache-control-header).

 ## @cacheKey